 (Download Adobe Acrobat Reader to view or print PDF)

-The Internet, aside from being a powerful and beneficial tool, poses a number of dangers to kids, teens and adults.
-As part of our violence prevention efforts, DPI works to increase community knowledge regarding Internet safety for ALL ages.
-Utilize these resources to help your students and other technology users safely navigate the world of technology.
+The Internet, aside from being a powerful and beneficial tool, poses a number of dangers.
+As part of our violence prevention efforts, we work to increase community knowledge regarding Internet safety for ALL ages.
+Use these resources to help your students and other technology users safely navigate the world of technology.

 BCPS Social Media Use Guidelines